mathkimchi/singularity/DEVLOG.md

 Ok, I wrote the wgsl code and it's saying the sampler type doesn't match.
 ~~I'm just going to fix it before committing.~~
 Nah, I'm going to farm those commits.

+...
+I might be a goob.
+Google was right when it said texture_2d_array expected texture binding flag, I changed the wrong thing.
+When creating the bind grtoup layout, I said it was a storage type.
+My bad gang, it's chill.

+Anyways, I'm getting this error:
+`Texture binding 0 expects sample type Float { filterable: true }, but was given a view with format Rgba32Float (sample type Float { filterable: false })` and I was trying to figure out what was wrong with my code, and it turns out that Wgpu can't filter (ie interpolate) f32.
+Like, bruh.

+Well, I'm going to be using `klyff_msdf` now.